AdobeDocs/genstudio.en/help/user-guide/guidelines/brands.md

 1. To see a brand's overview information, click to open a defined brand.
 1. To view individual details or modify a brand, click **[!UICONTROL Brand voice guidelines]**, **[!UICONTROL Channel guidelines]**, **[!UICONTROL Image guidelines]**, or **[!UICONTROL Logos]** at the top.

-You can upload brand guideline docs—up to three PDF or DOC files—to GenStudio to automatically create a brand.
-See [Add guidelines](add-guidelines.md) to learn how to add a brand to GenStudio, modify it, publish it, and more.
+You can upload brand guideline docs—up to three PDF or DOC files—to GenStudio for Performance Marketers to automatically create a brand.
+See [Add guidelines](add-guidelines.md) to learn how to add a brand to GenStudio for Performance Marketers, modify it, publish it, and more.

 ## [!DNL Brands] guidelines

-Guidelines give GenStudio a clear picture of your brand-specific approach, tone, visual feeling, and more.
+Guidelines give GenStudio for Performance Marketers a clear picture of your brand-specific approach, tone, visual feeling, and more.

 The following guidelines sections detail each guidelines category, examples guidelines, and potential results.
 The guideline examples are sample inputs that shape the results output (result examples below)—use them to inform your own brand guidelines.